Peter Trueman: Career

 Trueman also served as host and managing editor of the Discovery Channel's award-winning series Great Canadian Parks in 1996 and oversaw a series of documentaries for the History Channel featuring national historic sites.
 In 2002, he hosted Destination Parks with Peter Trueman on the CTV Travel network.

-Awards and honors
+Awards and honours

 Trueman was appointed a member of the Order of Canada in May 2001 and invested in October of the following year.
 He was conferred the Queen Elizabeth II Diamond Jubilee Medal in 2012.

 Personal life

 Trueman married Eleanor in 1956.
 They remained married for 64 years until his death.
 Together, they had three children: Anne, Mark and Victoria.
 Mark joined Global News in 1982 and is senior producer of Global News Toronto as of 2021.
 One of his grandchildren, Devin, works as a control room operator at Global.

 After retiring in 1988, Trueman and his wife moved to Amherst Island in Lake Ontario.
 There, he co-founded CJAI-FM, a community radio station which began broadcasting in 2006.
 He died on July 23, 2021, in Toronto.
-He was 86, and suffered from cancer prior to his death.
+He was 86, and had suffered from cancer prior to his death.